If GCSE results fall short of expectations, you may need to think about retaking some or all of them.

 For instance, students in England whose results fall below a Grade C in Maths and English have to pursue these subjects further, in line with recent government legislation.

 In addition to this, the entry requirement for taking A levels at a sixth form or further education college is generally 5 GCSEs at Grade A*-C (or now 4-9 under the new numerical system).

 If you pass the core subjects of English, Maths and Science with good grades, however, and you definitely want to move on to full-time education, it may not be worthwhile retaking any GCSEs.

 Feeling overloaded with additional study at A level stage is no joke, and if a retake is not really necessary, why put yourself under extra pressure?

-For those of you lucky enough to know what you want to do with your life, the decision will be based on your specific career path and its requirements in terms of qualifications.
+For those of you lucky enough to know what you want to do with your life, the decision will also be based on your specific career path and its requirements in terms of qualifications.
 Very often though, the reality is that at this age, options are still wide open, and help and guidance is vital in order to reach the right decision.

 So what options are available to you if exam results prove to be less than perfect?

 Let’s take a look at the various alternatives, and guide you towards a more informed decision.

 #1 Full-time further education – retaking GCSEs alongside A levels at Sixth Form or Further Education Colleges

 If you decide to pursue full-time further education, you should be able to retake GCSEs within a year, alongside A levels or other qualifications including the International Baccalaureate.